 Hiring an experienced workers’ compensation lawyer to help you secure death benefits may be the last thing on your mind after losing a loved one in a workplace accident.
 But Munley Law knows that there’s more to your claim than just collecting money.
 We know that the benefits families receive after losing their loved one can make it possible to grieve and remember your loved one in peace.

-We work on a contingency fee basis, meaning we don’t receive any payments until we’ve made a recovery in your favor.
+We work on a contingency fee basis, meaning we don’t receive any payments until we recover in your favor.
 We believe your family should be able to seek justice without worrying about a price tag.

-Munley Law and its lawyers are consistently recognized by press and peers alike as the best lawyers in town.
-We will bring all our experience to bear on your case, pursuing the justice and compensation you are entitled to with everything we have.
+Munley Law will bring all our experience to bear on your case, pursuing the justice and compensation you are entitled to with everything we have.
 You can schedule your free case evaluation today.

 Scranton Practice Areas